jcebel/packer-client/README.md

 # packer-client
 This is the Frontend Application of Packer.

+This was part of a student's project on Technical University of Munich

 ## Setup (before first run)

 Go to your project root folder via command line